edsu/inkdroid.org/_posts/2023-10-01-foiaonline.md

 > 2. The ability to search for completed requests, including across multiple agencies.
 > 3. The preservation of public access to the records that have already been made public through FOIAonline.

-More reaction to the closure, and what we can expect to see in the future can be found in [this MuckRock article](https://www.muckrock.com/news/archives/2023/sep/26/foiaonline-shutting-down/), which (ironically enough) draws in part on information learned from submitting FOIA requests with FOIAOnline.
+More reaction to the closure, and what we can expect to see in the future can be found in [this MuckRock article](https://www.muckrock.com/news/archives/2023/sep/26/foiaonline-shutting-down/), which (ironically enough) draws in part on information learned from submitting FOIA requests with FOIAonline.

-From a web archiving perspective FOIAOnline presents significant challenges because the vast majority of the FOIAonline website content sits behind a search form.
+From a web archiving perspective FOIAonline presents significant challenges because the vast majority of the FOIAonline website content sits behind a search form.
 There is no index of requests that can easily be crawled, not even a [site map](https://en.wikipedia.org/wiki/Site_map).

 I was late seeing the announcement of the closure last Friday, but thought I would see how easy it might be to collect information about the FOIA requests that had been made over the lifetime of the project.